10 Sounds of Music Film Locations in Salzburg

 There can be few other cities as closely associated with one film as Salzburg is with The Sound of Music based on the life of the Von Trapp family.
 The film uses the memoirs of family matriarch Maria Von Trapp as its source material but is severely condensed for dramatic effect.
-The West Germans also made a film version of the Von Trapp story in 1956, but of course it’s the big Hollywood production of 1965 starring Julie Andrews and Christopher Plummer that is so famous.
-Here we list 10 Sound of Music film locations in Salzburg to help navigate your way around the city environs when you visit.
+The West Germans also made a film version of the Von Trapp story in 1956, but of course, it’s the big Hollywood production of 1965 starring Julie Andrews and Christopher Plummer that is so famous.
+Here we list 10 Sounds of Music film locations in Salzburg to help navigate your way around the city environs when you visit.

 1/ Mirabell Palace and Gardens